autonomys/subspace-docs/docs/farming-&-staking/wallets/subwallet.md

 ![step-7](/img/doc-imgs/subwallet/Subwallet-5.png)

 8. Write down your seed phrase in a secure place.
-You will need it if you ever forget a password, or decide to transfer the account to another PC.
+You will need it if you ever forget your password, or decide to transfer the account to another PC.

 ![step-8](/img/doc-imgs/subwallet/Subwallet-6.png)

-9. Congratulations you have fully created your wallet with SubWallet.
+9. Congratulations you have successfully created your wallet with SubWallet.

 ![step-9](/img/doc-imgs/subwallet/Subwallet-7.png)